Cirius1792/pylocc/README.md

 `pylocc` is a command-line tool for counting lines of code in various programming languages.
 It helps you get a quick overview of the size and composition of your codebase.

+This project draws instiparion from [scc](https://github.com/boyter/scc) and uses the same language.json file.

 ## Features

 *   Counts lines of code, comments, and blank lines.